ColeRutledge/spoofify/README.md

 # Spotify Clone
-## with a React UI and a Python/Flask API backend
+## a clone of the popular streaming music service

 ## Containers:
 ### React App: